awslabs/multi-model-server/tests/performance/README.md

 * Non-intrusive - Does not need any code-changes or instrumentation on the server being monitored.
 * It can be used to monitor a wide variety of server metrics - memory, cpu, io - in addition to traditional API level metrics such as latency, throughput etc.
 * It is easy to add custom metrics.
-For example, in MMS server, `the number of workers spawned` would be an interesting metric to track.
+For example, in Model server, `the number of workers spawned` would be an interesting metric to track.
 The platform allows for easy addition of these metrics.
 * Test cases are specified in human readable yaml files.
 Every test case has a pass or fail status.
 This is determined by evaluating expressions specified in the test case.
 Every expression checks metrics against threshold values.
 For